-You'll be exposed to all parts of our business: civil aerospace, defence aerospace marine, energy and nuclear.
-Trained by world-class experts to join the next generation of scientists, you could be involved in areas as varied as inspection, metallurgy, materials science, failure investigation, chemical processing, coatings, research and development, forging and computer modelling.
+You'll be exposed to all parts of our business: civil aerospace, defence aerospace and marine.
+Trained by world-class experts to join the next generation of scientists, you could be involved in areas as varied as inspection, metallurgy, materials science, failure investigation, chemical processing, coatings, research and development, forging and mathematical modelling.

 Put simply, our Special Science Apprenticeships are as diverse as the opportunities they could lead to.